GoogleContainerTools/kaniko/README.md

 #### --whitelist-var-run

 Ignore /var/run when taking image snapshot.
 Set it to false to preserve /var/run/* in destination image.
 (Default true).

+#### --ignore-path

+Set this flag as `--ignore-path=<path>` to ignore path when taking an image snapshot.
+Set it multiple times for multiple ignore paths.

 ### Debug Image